 Women who end relationships with these kinds of men and form new ones with good guys repeatedly tell me they are shocked at the improvement.
 One woman told me she is thankful and joyful every single day to experience the tenderness and constancy of her good guy after divorcing one of the terrible three.

 A past extramarital affair does not automatically make your husband a chronic philanderer.
 And an addiction to food, cigarettes or pornography does not mean your relationship is doomed.
 And as outrageous as it may sound, a woman who is married to a man who is verbally abusive can still restore her marriage to it’s original glory.

 Please don’t be too quick to throw out a husband who is imperfect because you fear that you can never get the intimacy you deserve.

 If your husband doesn’t fall into one of the categories above, then I have good news: You have a good man—not a perfect man, but one that you can have a wonderful relationship with.

-For more on how to have the intimate, passionate, peaceful relationship you deserve, download the free ebook The Six Lessons to Lifelong Love in the upper right-hand-corner of this page now.
+For more on how to have the intimate, passionate, peaceful relationship you deserve, download your FREE Adored Wife Roadmap in the upper right-hand corner of this page now.

 Hi!
 I’m Laura.